You made a sale! You print the mailing label, send off the package, and your customer is happy.

 What Is a Delivery Exception?

 “Delivery exception” is logistics speak for “something went wrong.”
 And that “something“ could be any number of things.
 These are some common causes of delivery exceptions:

 - Severe weather conditions held up transportation.

-- The recipient wasn’t home to sign for their package, or there wasn’t a safe place to leave the package outside.
+- The recipient wasn’t home to sign for their package on the delivery date, or there wasn’t a safe place to leave the package outside.
 (This may also be noted as a failed delivery attempt.)

 - A national holiday slowed down delivery.

 - There was an error in the delivery address.

 - The shipping address was unreadable.